Matt Dillon

 Matt Dillon's Personal Life

-Matt always tried to keep his relationships private.
+Matt has always kept his personal relationships out of the spotlight.
 It's known that he dated Cameron Diaz for three years.
 The couple announced their breakup in 1998.

 Matt Dillon and Cameron Diaz